How Big Is the Scar From Gastric Bypass?

 The type of scarring that results from gastric bypass surgery will depend on several factors:

-• The skill of the surgeon – although this is a rarity, sometimes surgery performed by a surgeon who is less skilled will result in an increased amount of scarring.
+Although this is a rarity, sometimes surgery performed by a less skilled surgeon will result in an increased amount of scarring.

-The scars resulting from a gastric bypass procedure will be different sizes depending on if the procedure is performed laparoscopically or as open surgery.
-Most bariatric weight loss surgeries are performed laparoscopically unless there is a medically related reason that necessitates an open procedure.
+Depending on the procedure, gastric bypass scars can be of different sizes: laparoscopically performed procedures typically produce smaller scars, while open surgery creates larger incisions.
+If medically necessary, an open procedure can replace a laparoscopic one.
 The determining factor between these two types of surgery would be the safety of the patient.
 Some patients may require open surgery in certain circumstances:

 • Patients with a very high BMI.
 Excess abdominal fat can prevent access and obscure vision of the surgical field.